 Our Literacy Department prides itself on the personal approach faculty members take with graduate students.
 We place a special emphasis on preparing teachers to work with children of all reading and writing abilities.

-You must hold a bachelor’s degree and an initial teaching certificate in an education-related field before working towards additional New York state teaching certifications in literacy.
+You must hold a bachelor’s degree and an initial teaching certificate in an education-related field before working toward additional New York state teaching certification(s) in literacy.

-In this program, you will get hands-on field experience in schools that are local to where you live through early field experiences and summer practicum.
+In this program, you will get hands-on field experience virtually with K-12 students through an early field experience and a summer practicum.

-You will have a final practicum that must be completed in the summer.
-The aim of practicum is for you to gain experience working with small groups of elementary and secondary grade children providing literacy intervention consistently informed by assessment.
-You will work with summer school programs in order to tutor elementary students (entering grades 1-5) and then secondary students (entering grades 6-12) daily for five weeks, for at least one hour per day per group of students (that is: two hours of hands-on, in-person instruction time per day).
+You will have a final field experience practicum that must be completed in the summer.
+The aim of practicum is for you to gain experience working with small groups of elementary-grade children providing literacy intervention consistently informed by assessment.
+You will work within our virtual summer literacy tutoring program to support elementary students (entering grades 1-5) daily for five weeks, for at least one hour per day per group of students.
 In addition to planning for and implementing this instruction and assessment, you will also engage in supervisor observations, peer coaching, and seminars throughout the practicum.

 You’ll change the lives of students who are striving to learn to read and write, helping them discover their purposes and passions for literacy and improving their ability to succeed — as students, professionals, and members of society.